iamjoshk/ha-discogs/README.md

 - Wantlist count sensor
 - Collection value sensors (minimum, median, maximum)
 - Random record sensor with details and artwork
+- Buttons to refresh each data for each API endpoint.
 - Rate limit monitor
 - Action that returns collection data for use in dashboards
 - Support for flex-table-card integration